How to Create a Checklist App With Jotform Apps

 App Builder Form Properties panel under the Condition tab showing the Role-Based Access option for controlling user permissions

 That’s it.
-Your checklist app is ready to use, letting you organize tasks and guide users while keeping everything on track in one easy-to-use app.
+Your checklist app is ready, helping you organize tasks, guide users, and keep everything on track in one place.

 Note

-Enabling Mark as Required for two or more form elements also turns on the Progress Bar option in the Settings tab.
-Once the Progress Bar is active, the Add Restart Button option becomes available, allowing your users to manually reset the checklist app if needed.
+Enabling Mark as Required for two or more form elements also turns on the Progress Bar under the Settings tab.
+And once that’s active, the Add Restart Button will be available, allowing users to manually reset the checklist app if they need to.

 App Builder Settings tab showing that enabling Mark as Required for multiple elements activates the Progress Bar and Add Restart Button options